 Answer: Interest in energetics, the study of energy flows, may date back as far as the ancient Greeks.
 HeartMath researchers have been interested in the field of emotional energetics and epigenetics for many years and how it relates to the energetic interactions within and between people and between people and their environment and how this may affect genetic expression.

 Emotional energetics is an expanding area of interest at HeartMath as we seek to answer questions such as how the various energy systems within each of us affect our emotions, how emotions affect our energy systems and how the electromagnetic field generated by the heart affects other people and our environment – at close range and over long distances.
 Read more about emotional energetics.

 Question: Have HeartMath techniques been shown to help people with atrial fibrillation?

 Answer: Yes.
 Many people with atrial fibrillation and other cardiac arrhythmias have benefited greatly from using HeartMath tools and techniques.

-A large hospital in Orange County, California conducted an internal study with a random sampling of 75 patients with atrial fibrillation.
-Many of these patients had severe conditions and were on aggressive antiarrhythmic and antihypertensive medication regimens; a large number were on "last resort" medications with extremely toxic side effects.
+A large hospital in Orange County, Calif., conducted an internal study with a random sampling of 75 patients who had atrial fibrillation.
+Many of these patients had severe conditions and were on aggressive antiarrhythmic and antihypertensive medication regimens; a large number were on “last resort” medications with extremely toxic side effects.